NathanKuneman/determining-heart-disease-mortality-factors/README.md

 ## **Background**

-Heart disease mortality rates vary significatly across different counties and states within the United States.
+Heart disease mortality rates vary significantly across different counties and states within the United States.
 I set out to explore what could cause these differences by combining data provided by the government health data website, the US Census Bureau, and the National Oceanic and Atmospheric Administration (NOAA).

 ---